 First, it emphasizes service to the self before striving to meet the needs of others.
-For many of us (particularly womxn), this goes against what we've been taught and conditioned to do.
+For many of us (particularly women), this goes against what we've been taught and conditioned to do.
 But if we do not start by ensuring we have what we need to thrive, we cannot serve and support others.

 Second, it expands the impact of service so that it ripples out from our community, to our society, and to the world at large.
 Everything we do – for ourselves and for others – creates an energetic impact that extends outwards.
-How we treat ourselves and those in our businesses and our lives affects the health and wellbeing of the world.
+How we treat ourselves and those in our businesses and our lives affects the health and wellbeing of the worlde

 Conscious connection requires us to acknowledge and honor the ways in which we are innately and inherently connected to each other and to the world around us.